Panzerschrek/U-00DC-Sprache-site/overview.md

 Each fundamental type variable/field should be initialized.
 This prevents bugs caused by unitialized memory reads.
-User types initialization is also required, but it may be omitted if user type has default constructor.
+User types initialization is also required, but it may be omitted if a user type has default constructor.

 ### Simple reference model